FINANCING AFRICA’S SPORTS ECONOMY: POLICY REFORMS FOR INVESTMENT, COMMERCIALIZATION & SUSTAINABLE GROWTH

 Discussion topics

-What makes sports organizations, leagues, federations, facilities, and events investment-ready, and how can stronger governance improve access to capital? - Tax, incentives & regulatory frameworks
+- Building bankable sports assets – What makes sports organizations, leagues, federations, facilities, and events investment-ready, and how can stronger governance improve access to capital?

-How governments, development partners, and financial institutions can de-risk investments and support long-term ecosystem development. - Measuring economic impact to drive better policy
+- The role of development finance & multilateral institutions – How governments, development partners, and financial institutions can de-risk investments and support long-term ecosystem development.

 Why this is important